microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/containers/CreateChildFile.rst

         This header must be present if **X-WOPI-SuggestedTarget** is not present; the two headers are mutually exclusive.
 If both headers are present the host should respond with a :statuscode:`501`.

+    :reqheader X-WOPI-OverwriteRelativeTarget:
+        A **Boolean** value that specifies whether the host must overwrite the file name if it exists.
+The default value is ``false``.
+In other words, if **X-WOPI-OverwriteRelativeTarget** is not explicitly included on the request, hosts must behave as though its value is ``false``.

+        This header is only valid if the **X-WOPI-RelativeTarget** is also included on the request.
+It must be ignored in all other cases.

+        If the user is not authorized to overwrite the target file, the host must respond with a :statuscode:`501`.

+    :body: The request body must be the full binary contents of the file.

     :resheader X-WOPI-InvalidFileNameError:
         A **string** describing the reason the |operation| operation could not be completed.
 This header should only be included when the response code is :http:statuscode:`400`.
 This string is only used for logging purposes.

+    :resheader X-WOPI-ValidRelativeTarget:
+        A UTF-7 encoded **string** that specifies a full file name including the file extension.
+This header may be used when responding with a :statuscode:`409` because a file with the requested name already exists, or when responding with a :statuscode:`400` because the requested name contained invalid characters.
+If this response header is included, the WOPI client should automatically retry the |operation| operation using the contents of this header as the **X-WOPI-RelativeTarget** value and should not display an error message to the user.

     :code 200: Success
     :code 400: Specified name is illegal